How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Step 4: Listen to your community

-There are many different ways you can gather this information, some of them are:
+There are many different ways you can gather this information, including:

 • Listening sessions: Gather people from throughout the community to talk about what is important to them.
 Have a facilitator from your nonprofit lead a discussion of what people perceive to be the community’s strengths and problems, and what people wish the community was like.